-- assessing whether the definition of default and the staging criteria were applied consistently and in accordance with the relevant financial reporting standards; - evaluating whether in its loan staging and ECL measurement the Group appropriately considered the effects of the market disruption resulting from the COVID-19 pandemic; - For collective impairment allowance: - obtaining the relevant forward looking information and macroeconomic forecasts used in the Group's ECL assessment.
-Independently assessing the information by means of inspection of publicly available information and corroborating inquiries of the Management Board; - challenging the collective loss given default (LGD), exposure at default (EAD) and probability of default (PD) parameters used by the Group, by reference to historical defaults, industry practice and realized losses on those defaults, and also considering any required adjustments to reflect expected changes in circumstances; - For impairment allowances calculated individually, for a risk-based sample of loans: - critically assessing the existence of any triggers for classification to Stage 3 as at 31 December 2020, by reference to the underlying documentation (loan files) and through discussion with Management Board and taking into consideration business operations of the respective customers as well as market conditions and historical repayment pattern. - for the exposures with triggers for classification in Stage 3, challenging key assumptions applied in the Group's estimates of future cash flows such as primarily collateral values (including related haircuts) and realization period by reference to our inspection of external valuation reports, the Group's internal evidence and analyses and publicly available market transaction data. - evaluating the accuracy and completeness of the loan impairment and credit risk-related disclosures in the financial statements by reference to the requirements of the applicable financial reporting framework.
+- testing the design, implementation and operating effectiveness of selected controls over the approval, recording and monitoring of loans, including, but not limited to, those over loan risk monitoring, identification of loss events / default, appropriateness of classification into performing and non-performing exposures, calculation of days past due and validation of the overall ECL estimate; - assessing whether the definition of default and the staging criteria were applied consistently and in accordance with the relevant financial reporting standards; - evaluating whether in its loan staging and ECL measurement the Group appropriately considered the effects of the market disruption resulting from the COVID-19 pandemic; - For collective impairment allowance: - obtaining the relevant forward looking information and macroeconomic forecasts used in the Group's ECL assessment.
+Independently assessing the information by means of inspection of publicly available information and corroborating inquiries of the Management; - challenging the collective loss given default (LGD), exposure at default (EAD) and probability of default (PD) parameters used by the Group, by reference to historical defaults, industry practice and realized losses on those defaults, and also considering any required adjustments to reflect expected changes in circumstances; - For impairment allowances calculated individually, for a risk-based sample of loans: - critically assessing the existence of any triggers for classification to Stage 3 as at 31 December 2021, by reference to the underlying documentation (loan files) and through discussion with Management and taking into consideration business operations of the respective customers as well as market conditions and historical repayment pattern;

+for the exposures with triggers for classification in Stage 3, challenging key assumptions applied in the Group's estimates of future cash flows such as primarily collateral values (including related haircuts) and realization period by reference to our inspection of external valuation reports, the Group's internal evidence and analyses and publicly available market transaction data. evaluating the accuracy and completeness of the loan impairment and credit risk-related disclosures in the financial statements by reference to the requirements of the applicable financial reporting framework.